vemonet/shapes-of-you/README.md

 yarn web
 ```

-Upgrade the packages versions in `yarn.lock`
+Upgrade the packages versions in `yarn.lock`:

 ```bash
 yarn upgrade
 ```

-## Run in production 🛩️
+## Run web app in production 🛩️

-> This website is automatically deployed by a [GitHub Actions worklow](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages at https://maastrichtu-ids.github.io/shapes-of-you
+This website is automatically deployed by a [GitHub Actions worklow](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages at https://maastrichtu-ids.github.io/shapes-of-you

-You can build locally in `/web-build` folder and serve on http://localhost:5000
+You can also build locally in `/web-build` folder and serve on http://localhost:5000

 ```bash
 yarn build